Anita Halpin: Early life and family

 Anita E. Hess was born in April 1944, in New End Hospital, Hampstead, London.
-Her father was Hans Hess, assistant curator at the former Leicester Museum, who emigrated to England in 1933 via a Canadian internment camp.
-Her mother was Lillie Ester Hess née Williams, an engineer's clerk and possibly half German.
+Her father was Hans Hess, an assistant curator at the former Leicester Museum and Art Gallery, who emigrated to England in 1933 via a Canadian internment camp.
+Her mother was Lillie Ester Hess (née Williams), an engineer's clerk with a German grandfather (on her father's side).
 They met through Jewish friends and were both described as being on the political left.
 Anita was an only child.

-Her grandfather was the German-Jewish Alfred Hess, a shoe manufacturer in Erfurt, whose factory was Aryanised after 1933, who with his wife Tekla had an art collection of around 4,000 works that contained important German Expressionist works and was looted by the Nazis in the 1930s.
+Her grandfather was the German-Jewish Alfred Hess, a shoe manufacturer in Erfurt, whose factory was Aryanised after 1933, who with his wife Tekla (1884–1968), née Pauson, had an art collection of around 4,000 works that contained important German Expressionist works and was looted by the Nazis in the 1930s.
 After her husband's death in 1931, Tekla Hess toured Europe, selling paintings from the collection to pay her way and sending others to her son Hans, before emigrating permanently to England in 1938.
 Hans tried to sell some of the paintings after the end of the Second World War but there were no buyers.
 There was an auction of family paintings at the Marlborough Gallery in 1977 following the death of Hans in 1975 and Lillie in 1976.

 Anita was educated at the Queen Anne Grammar School in York and then read philosophy at University College, London before completing an MA in The History of Ideas at the University of Sussex.
 In 1974 she married Kevin Halpin who she met at a trade union rally.
 They have a son, Boris, a chef who is the father of two children.